juliendardennes/So_peckoko/README.md

 ## Project 6 OpenClassrooms - Build a secure API for a food review application.
 ***
 ### Installation FrontEnd :

-***
-*You will need NodeJS version 12.14 or 14.0 to run the frontend part.
+1-You will need NodeJS version 12.14 or 14.0 to run the frontend part.

-*Clone the front-end project on https://github.com/OpenClassrooms-Student-Center/dwj-projet6.
+2-Clone the front-end project on https://github.com/OpenClassrooms-Student-Center/dwj-projet6.

-*With a terminal, go to the "frontend" folder and install the dependencies: npm install.
+3-With a terminal, go to the "frontend" folder and install the dependencies: npm install.

-*To run the project, you also need to install Angular CLI version 7.0.2. npm install -g @angular/cli@7.0.2
+4-To run the project, you also need to install Angular CLI version 7.0.2. npm install -g @angular/cli@7.0.2

-*node-sass : be careful to take the version corresponding to NodeJS.
+5-node-sass : be careful to take the version corresponding to NodeJS.
 For Node 14.0 for example, install node-sass in version 4.14+.
 You should do npm i node-sass@4.14

-*Now, you can npm start.
+6-Now, you can npm start.

-*Then, run the API on the port: http://localhost:4200.
+7-Then, run the API on the port: http://localhost:4200.